Last Updated on March 25, 2021 by Helga Dosa

-The park is the oldest in the Appennines and is considered to be very important because it preserves various animal species such as chamois, the Marsican Brown Bear and the Apennine Wolf.
+This is the oldest park in the Appennines and is considered to be very important because it preserves various animal species such as chamois, the Marsican Abruzzo National Park Brown Bear, and the Apennine Wolf.
 Almost two-thirds of the park is covered in beech forests and the land also boasts many other types of trees from black pines to silver birch.

-Today the park is 500 square kilometers in size.
+Today the Abruzzo National Park is 500 square kilometers in size.

-The National Park spreads over the regions of Molise, Lazio and Abruzzo in Italy.
+The park spreads over the regions of Molise, Lazio, and Abruzzo in Italy.
 It covers three provinces and 25 municipalities.
-Mount Petroso and Mount Marsicano, at 2,247 meters and 2,242 meters of altirude, are the highest mountain peaks in the park.
+Mount Petroso and Mount Marsicano, at 2,247 meters and 2,242 meters of altitude, are the highest mountain peaks in the park.
 Close to the Devil’s Pass the River Sangro rises and then it passes through the park to the Lago di Barrea, an artificial lake.
-Rivers Melfa and Giovenco also pass through the national park and the Scanno Lake is also within its boundaries.
+Rivers Melfa and Giovenco also pass through the national park and the Scanno Lake are also within its boundaries.

-The national park of Abruzzo is considered to be one of the most important national parks in Italy mainly because it protects many wildlife species in the region.
+The Abruzzo National Park is considered to be one of the most important national parks in Italy mainly because it protects many wildlife species in the region.
 Thousands of visitors each year travel to the national park to be able to spot animals like the Apennine wolf and Marsican Brown Bear.
-Unfortunately the bear population is reducing rapidly.
+Unfortunately, the bear population is reducing rapidly.

-Development in the region has negatively effected the park and its wildlife, as has poaching and the shift from an agricultural-based economy.
+Development in the region has negatively affected the park and its wildlife, as has poaching and the shift from an agricultural-based economy.

 Birds and Plants

 There are several different species of birds that have made the Abruzzo park their home.
 The most famous of the birds is the golden eagle, which can be often seen soaring over the park hunting for prey.
 The other birds seen in the area are sparrow hawks, kestrels, buzzards, peregrines, and some species of owl.